acrobotic/Ai_Arduino_Plate/README.md

 ## Ai\_Plate\_Arduino

-Acrobotic-made plastic mounting plate for Arduino UNO R3 and Arduino MEGA 2560, which include space for the boards themselves alongside a half-size breadboard.
+ACROBOTIC-made plastic mounting plate for Arduino UNO R3 and Arduino MEGA 2560, which include space for the boards themselves alongside a half-size breadboard.

 ## Description